EwanXiong/ewanxiong.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-My name is YiFan Xiong.
-You can also call me Ewan, which is easier to pronounce.
+My name is YiFan Xiong, you can also call me Ewan, which is my English name.
 I'm now a Bioinformatic engineer at [Dynamic Biosystems](http://www.dynamic-biosystems.com/).
-My work primarily focuses on analysing Single-cell and Spatial Omics data produced Well-Paired-Seq and DynaSpatial platform, and development software tools for supporting.
+My work primarily focuses on analysing Single-cell and Spatial Omics data produced by Well-Paired-Seq and DynaSpatial platforms, and development software tools for analyses.
 I’m also enthusiastic about developing R package for data visualization.

 My Research Interests
 ======
-I am passionate about applying bioinformatic methods to the field of Precision Medicine.
-I care about promoting open, collaborative, and reproducible science research.

-Getting started
+I am passionate about applying bioinformatic methods to the field of biology, especially Precision Medicine in dieases.
+Next-Generation Sequencing(NGS) is easily available now, we can have access to high-throughput sequencing data with less effort and difficulties.
+We can build up complex networks combined with multi-Omics data to explore varieties of biological questions.
+I think wet experiments are the backbones of Biology, but bioinformatics bring us much data-driven breakthrough and high-dimentional perspective.
+So that, we can accomplish biological questions with better efficiency and productivity.I also care about promoting open, collaborative, and reproducible science research.

+Contect Me
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+Please, feel free to get in touch with me.
+Let me know if you have any questions.
+I’m always happy to discuss.